-OSHA is an acronym for “Occupational Safety and Health Administration” which is a sub-division of the United States Department of Labor
+OSHA is an acronym for “Occupational Safety and Health Administration” which is a sub-division of the United States Department of Labor.

 The web address for this agency is: www.osha.gov